elkanatovey/babyjubjub-py/README.md

 Fast Python bindings for the Baby JubJub elliptic curve, powered by Rust.

+## Research Prototype Warning

+**This library is a research prototype and should NOT be used in production systems.**

+- The `hash_to_point` implementation is NOT cryptographically secure
+- It uses a simple hash-to-scalar-to-point method that introduces bias
+- Proper hash-to-curve methods (RFC 9380) are not implemented
+- This library is intended for research and experimentation only
+- No security audits have been performed

 ## Overview

 This library provides Python bindings to the [babyjubjub-rs](https://github.com/arnaucube/babyjubjub-rs) Rust library, offering high-performance elliptic curve operations for the Baby JubJub curve.